eips-wg/EIPs/content/03074/index.md

 ## Abstract

 This EIP introduces two EVM instructions `AUTH` and `AUTHCALL`.
 The first sets a context variable `authorized` based on an ECDSA signature.
 The second sends a call as the `authorized` account.
 This essentially delegates control of the externally owned account (EOA) to a smart contract.
+Florg.

 ## Motivation